tylertitsworth/5th-age-srd/Classes/Druid.md

 As a healer druid, you don’t need to prepare spells.
 You have a number of spell slots, and you cast your spells from these slots.

-If the spell you cast is a daily spell, the spell is expended.
-If you cast a once-per-battle spell, you regain the spell slot after the battle, and you can cast either the same spell again in that slot, or any other spell, including a daily spell.
+If the spell you cast is a full recovery spell, the spell is expended.
+If you cast a once-per-battle spell, you regain the spell slot after the battle, and you can cast either the same spell again in that slot, or any other spell, including a full recovery spell.

 #### Cycle of Life and Death (1st Level)

-Ranged spell
+Ranged Spell

 Once per battle